Jakosa/gosemver/README.md

 Compare 2 version formats for which is greater.<br>
 For valid version examples and more information see http://semver.org<br>
-Returns: 2 values.
-* First: 0 if equals, 1 if the first version arg is greater, 2 if the second.
+Returns: 0 if equals, 1 if the first version arg is greater, 2 if the second, -1 if problem occured.
-* Second: error if any, otherwise nil.

 ### Usage